facevedom/over-the-wire/README.md

 # :smirk_cat: Over the Wire
 ## Wargames
-My scripts to solve [Wargames from Over the Wire](http://overthewire.org/wargames/)
+My scripts to solve [Wargames from Over the Wire](http://overthewire.org/wargames/).

+Run the script, or run the Docker image.

 ### Sample
 This is what output looks like

 ![sample output](sample.png)

 ### Requirements